jan4j/Automatic-Stock-Analysis-Report/README.md

 ```

+If this does not work you can otherwise download the repository and install the modules manually.
+Having done that you can use Pycharm or Spyder to execute the app.py

 ## About the app

 This is an interactive, multi-page report which displays a number of tables and interactive plots in a report format.
 The app automatically loads the data from yahoo finance.